 I would like to show you a chart, which shows the amount of physical communication between managers and staff, actually talking face to face, for a well-known American company.
 As you can see, the average number of hours of physical communication per week fell from 15 in 1995 to 8 in 2007.

 Furthermore, physical communication between staff fell at a similar rate.
 And the only answer for this trend can be because of the increasing use of technology.
 This lack of physical communication leads to a sense of isolation on the part of the staff, not only from their managers but also from their colleagues.
-Which impacts their motivation and more importantly, their commitment.
+As a result, this impacts both their motivation and, more importantly, their commitment.